IslandViewPTA/islandview-pta-site/content/news/2021-5-newsletter.md

 **June End-of-the-Year Celebration Sign-Up**: click the [sign-up link](https://www.signupgenius.com/go/10C0D44AEAD2DA3F58-staff2 ) **before June 11th** if you are able to purchase fun and useful gifts for our staff from local businesses!

 In addition to providing staff goodies, we will also be sending home cards for the students to share their appreciation through words or drawings.
-If you would like a specific idea for a staff member, we know their favorite coffee orders, office supplies, restaurants, treats, and snack ideas!
+If you would like a specific gift idea for a staff member, we know their favorite coffee orders, office supplies, restaurants, treats, and snack ideas!
 Just email [Hospitality@islandviewpta.org](mailto:Hospitality@islandviewpta.org) for customized information!

 **Thank you for your AMAZING support for our WONDERFUL school and staff!**